 - Teens who drink with their parents are more likely to drink more, drink more elsewhere and are more likely to score higher on the measure of “problem drinking” two years later.
 (Source: Community Anti-Drug Coalitions of America, 2010)

-- Every day 2,500 teens in the United States try prescription drugs to get high for the first time.
-(Source: Partnership for a Drug Free America)
+- Every day 2,000 teens in the United States try prescription drugs to get high for the first time.
+(Source: Partnership for Drug-Free Kids)

 - 60% of teens who have abused prescription painkillers did so before age15.
-(Source: Partnership for a Drug Free America)
+(Source: Partnership for Drug-Free Kids)

 - 45% of those who use prior to the age of 15 will later develop an addiction.
 (Source: Misuse of Prescription Drugs.
 National Surveys on Drug Use and Health, Substance Abuse and Mental Health Services Administration.
 2006)